-We first study the freezing of public prior when an information cascade (Definition~\ref{def:infocascade}) happens in a sequence of \bayesianagents\ performing Bayesian inference for hate-speech classification.
-We consider $80$ timepoints and the results average over $10$ runs.
-The result is illustrated in Figure~\ref{fig:priorcascade} for different values of initial public prior.
+We first study the freezing of public belief when an information cascade (Definition~\ref{def:infocascade}) happens in a sequence of \bayesianagents\ performing Bayesian inference for hate-speech classification.
+We consider $80$ timepoints, and the results average over $10$ runs.
+The result is illustrated in Figure~\ref{fig:priorcascade} for different values of initial public belief.
 In each subplot, the different lines correspond to the different true underlying states.
-It can be seen that the public prior for state 0 converges to higher values as the initial prior for state 0 is increased.
+It can be seen that the public belief for state 0 converges to higher values as the initial prior for state 0 is increased.
 Hence, the initial prior decides what the prior will freeze.

 We show, for a sample path realization, how \bayesianagents\ herd in the actions that they take in Figure~\ref{fig:samplepathherding}.
-Each of the subplots corresponds to a different initial public prior, and the lines within each subplot are for a different underlying true state.
+Each of the subplots corresponds to a different initial public belief, and the lines within each subplot are for a different underlying true state.
 The reason why it is more resilient to herding when in state 4 is that there is a stronger observation likelihood.
 All the other states, for a strong enough prior ($0.52$), herd to an incorrect state ($0$).
 Hence classifying an HSP as a non-HSP.

 Figure~\ref{fig:herdingregions} illustrates the regions of herding a case with $3$ states.
-The true underlying state in this simulation is $0$, and therefore, it can be seen that most of the initial public prior corresponds to predicting state $0$.
+The true underlying state in this simulation is $0$, and therefore, it can be seen that most of the initial public belief corresponds to predicting state $0$.
 We assume an observation matrix with $3$ observations, with an observation matrix $B = [0.7,0.2,0.1;0.1,0.7,0.2;0.2,0.1,0.7]$ and assume an identity utility function for the \bayesianagents.
-However, the top-left and bottom-left corners of the triangle show that herding to the wrong state can happen if the public prior is too strong.
+However, the top-left and bottom-left corners of the triangle show that herding to the wrong state can happen if the public belief is too strong.